I have placed an order, where is my pack?

 At the heart of Provenir’s business is our mobile on-farm abattoir; however, we know that to produce exceptional meat, the process begins on the farm and continues through into the butchery.

-Provenir is not a farm, rather, we partner with select passionate farmers who meet our high-welfare farming criteria.
+Provenir is not a farm, rather, we partner with select passionate farmers who meet our high-welfare farming criteria and regenerative farming practices.
 Provenir purchases the stock from our partner farmers at the point of processing.

 We own our butchery, and our artisan butchers utilise traditional techniques and modern technology to maximise yield, taste and tenderness to produce exceptional quality meat.

-We partner with retailers, chefs and restaurants that value true provenance, high welfare and exceptional produce to supply you with Provenir meat.
+We deliver direct to you through our online store and also partner with retailers, food manufacturers and restaurants that value true provenance, high welfare and exceptional meat quality.

 Do the animals get transported?